Georgia Nursing Home Wrongful Death FAQs

 When a nursing home resident dies due to the negligence or abuse of the facility staff, the family of the deceased may be able to file a wrongful death lawsuit.
 If the lawsuit is successful, the court may award the family a settlement to compensate them for their losses.

-The amount of the settlement will depend on a number of factors, including the severity of the abuse, the degree of negligence and the financial losses suffered by the family.
+The amount of the settlement will depend on a number of factors, including the severity of the abuse, the degree of negligence, and financial losses suffered by the family.
 Every case varies.

 Our team can help determine the best way to calculate your damages.
 If there was foul play or extreme recklessness, punitive damages may also be sought.